education.vic.gov.au

 Further information

-Further information about the functions the funding can be used for and some examples of how the funding can be used are available at Vocational and Applied Learning Coordination and Delivery Support for Schools.
+Further information about the functions that this funding can be used for and some examples of how the funding can be used are available at Jobs, Skills and Pathways Coordination.

-To record expenditure against this funding, schools should activate a CASES21 code within the 8950-8999 range (Vocational Education and Training) and add the title ‘JSP Coordination’.
+To record expenditure against this funding, schools should activate a CASES21 code within the 8950-8999 range (Vocational Ed and Training) and add the title ‘JSP Coordination’.

 Contact information